rjb489/CS386-wkgOut/Deliverables/D6-Implementation2.md

 ###

-- Requirement: Redesign journal page
+- Requirement: As a website user I would like to be able to have an easy to use journal page.
 - Issue: [182](https://github.com/rjb489/CS386-wkgOut/issues/182)
 - Pull Request: [164](https://github.com/rjb489/CS386-wkgOut/pull/164)
 - Implemented by: Laura Guerrero